openstack-archive/swiftonfile/README.md

 On a vanilla openstack swift the object server will store the object following the mapping given by the Ring and its final storage location and filename are unknown to the user.
-In the case of Sof, the object will be stored in the configured filesystem volume with the same directory structure as the object´s URL.
+In the case of Sof, the object will be stored in the configured filesystem volume with the same directory structure as the object's URL.

-For example: for an object with URL: https://swift.example.com/v1/acc/cont/obj, would be stored in the following way:
+For example, an object with URL: https://swift.example.com/v1/acc/cont/obj, would be stored in the following way:
 * Swift: /mnt/sdb1/2/node/sdb2/objects/981/f79/f566bd022b9285b05e665fd7b843bf79/1401254393.89313.data
 * SoF: /mnt/gluster-object/acc/cont/obj